What is chondrocalcinosis?

-However, many patients may experience the following symptoms:
+However, some patients may experience the following symptoms:

 - Osteoarthritis: the degeneration of specific joints, sometimes more advanced on one side of the body that may lead to deformities later on.